Navigation

 We went with the khwam pen sakl and the Nigori.
 The first is a vodka cocktail with blood orange, coconut milk, key lime and tart berry that came out tropical and tangy.
 The latter is an unfiltered sake that went down easily, with a hint of sweetness at the end.

-The som dtam plara Laos style, a Thai-style papaya salad, followed.
-Spicy and refreshing, whole peanuts sat on the sliced papaya, adding a crunch to the dish, as did the crisp, chopped green beans.
-It was a nice, light start to the evening, as the entrees proved heartier.
+The som dtam plara Laos style, a papaya salad, followed.
+The dish was spicy and refreshing, with added crunch from whole peanuts on sliced papaya and crisp, chopped green beans.
+It was a nice, light start to the evening, complementing the hearty entrees.

 click to enlarge a cocktail and an open glass bottle on a table